About the Committee

 Loyola University Chicago has made significant commitments and contributions to sustainability through our buildings, our academic programs, and our student-directed programs.

 In an effort to continue and develop a ‘Campus as Living Laboratory’ approach, Loyola has refreshed the structure to guide and consider sustainability initiatives.
-Loyola’s Plan2020 and the Climate Action Plan (CAP) both set out clear priorities for future investments in sustainability and social justice for our campuses.
+Loyola’s Strategic Plan and the 2015 Climate Action Plan (CAP) both set out clear priorities for future investments in sustainability and social justice for our campuses.

 Structure and Process

 The Sustainability Committee is made up of representatives from academic and operational units across the university most directly involved in sustainability.
 A diversity of representation including students, staff, faculty and administration is included.
 The Committee meets two times per semester to review proposals.

 Sustainability Project Considerations

 - The key consideration will be the project’s rationale and clear demonstration of how Loyola's Strategic Plan and/or the CAP will be advanced.

 - Types of Projects: Outreach and Engagement, Infrastructure, Research